Mark N. Fisher

-Mark Nicholas Fisher (born August 3, 1962) is an American politician.
-He is a Republican who represents district 27C in the Maryland House of Delegates, which covers parts of Calvert County.
-He previously represented district 27B from 2011 to 2015.
+Mark Nicholas Fisher (born August 3, 1962) is an American politician who represents District 27C in the Maryland House of Delegates, which covers parts of Calvert County.
+He previously represented District 27B from 2011 to 2015.
 He also hosts a podcast called Mark and the Millennials, which explores the divide between conservative millennials and the baby boomer generation.

+Early life and education

+Fisher was born in Baltimore.
+He attended George Washington University, where he earned a B.A. in international affairs and economics.
+After graduating, he became a managing member of telecommunications infrastructure company Telecom Capital Group LLC.
+In 2003, Fisher founded Gray's Field Foundation, a nonprofit group to fund the preservation of a baseball field in Owings, Maryland.

+Fisher is a Catholic.
+He is married and has three children, and lives in Prince Frederick, Maryland.